dask/dask-jobqueue/README.rst

 Deploy Dask on Job Queueing systems
 ===================================

-This helps to deploy Dask on batch-style job schedulers like PBS and SLURM.
+This helps to deploy Dask on batch-style job schedulers like PBS, SGE and SLURM.

 Example
 -------